EnviralDesign/TD-UberGui/README.md

 ![ubergui touch sliders](https://www.geopix.io/wp-content/uploads/2021/02/UGV4_sliders3.gif)

-To reset a parameter tuplet to it's default value(s), highlight a label, then long press to reset.
+To reset a parameter tuplet to it's default value(s), just long press on the label.
 **NOTE:** *You can change the global delay for long press in the config page of UG.*

 ![ubergui touch reset fields](https://www.geopix.io/wp-content/uploads/2021/02/UGV4_tapHoldToReset.gif)